Vikas-k-c/Kisaan-Mitra/README.md

 **Q:** Who is this for?
 _A:_ Rural farmers, extension officers, agtech developers.

-**Q:** How can I localize this for my region?
+**Q:** How can I localize for my region?
 _A:_ The system is modular; translation and local data source support are planned.
-See documentation and contribute.

 **Q:** Can I add my own sensor or agent?
 _A:_ Yes.
-See the agents directory and follow code conventions.
+Follow the code conventions in the `agents` directory.

 **Q:** Do I need to be technical?
-_A:_ No. We design the UI for non-technical users.
+_A:_ No. UI is designed for non-technical users.

 ---

 ## 🏆 Acknowledgements

 - Inspired by the vision to empower rural communities through technology.
 - Created by Vikas-k-c and contributors.

 ---

 > _Kisaan-Mitra strives to enable rural prosperity through intelligent methods.
-Your feedback helps us grow!_
+Users need to generate their own API key to fully experience AI recommendations._